adoptium/adoptium.net/content/blog/eclipse-temurin-24-available/index.md

 ### ppc64 AIX unavailable for JDK 24

-Temurin jdk-24+36 for the AIX Linux platform is currently unavailable.
+Temurin jdk-24+36 for the AIX platform is currently unavailable.
 A small number of test failures indicated that there is need to investigate and update the upstream codebase.
 We hope that this platform on JDK 24 will be ready for release for the April CPU.

 ### Linux installation packages changes

-For JDK24 onwards, a change has been made for the RPM distribution filenames uploaded to packages.adoptium.net, to align with other JDK vendors RPM file naming.
+For JDK 24 onwards, a change has been made for the RPM distribution filenames uploaded to packages.adoptium.net, to align with other JDK vendors RPM file naming.
 Adoptium will now use the

 &lt;java&gt;-&lt;feature version&gt;&lt;-vendor&gt;